 - (1) The value of perquisites received by each of the Named Executive Officers and directors, including property or other personal benefits provided to the Named Executive Officers and directors that are not generally available to all employees, were not in the aggregate greater than \$15,000. - (2) Mr. Anderson was appointed as a director of the Company on January 9, 2019.
 Subsequently, Mr. Anderson was appointed as CEO and Chairman (March 18, 2019).
 Mr. Anderson also acted as President from March 19, 2019 to March 21, 2022.
 Mr. Anderson provided management consulting services to the Company through Blueberry Capital Corp., a private management company controlled by Mr. Anderson, in consideration for a monthly management fee until December 31, 2022.
-Starting January 1, 2023, Mr. Anderson became an employee of the Company and the consulting agreement with Blueberry Capital Corp. was replaced with an employment agreement. - (3) Mr. Ramon Davila was appointed as a director of the Company on May 12, 2021 and President on March 22, 2022. - (4) This amount represents fees paid to the individual in his capacity as a director including committee fees. - (5) Ms. Dea was appointed as CFO of the Company on April 1, 2021.
-Ms. Dea was replaced by Mr. Danny Lee as CFO effective January 1, 2024. - (6) Mr. Dorado Smith was first appointed as a director of the Company on April 21, 2017.
-On May 12, 2021, Mr. Smith was appointed Chief Operating Officer of the Company before transitioning to Chief Strategy Officer on April 25, 2023. - (7) Mr. Silas was appointed as a director of the Company on October 18, 2019 and subsequently appointed as Vice-President, Corporate Development and Corporate Secretary on May 12, 2021. - (8) Mr. Oliver was appointed as a director of the Company on October 2, 2019. - (9) Mr. Gehlen was appointed as a director of the Company on March 31, 2020. - (10) This amount represents fees paid to the individual in his capacity as a director including committee fees.
+Starting January 1, 2023, Mr. Anderson became an employee of the Company and the consulting agreement with Blueberry Capital Corp. was replaced with an employment agreement. - (3) Mr. Ramon Davila was appointed as a director of the Company on May 12, 2021 and President on March 22, 2022.
+Mr. Ramon Davila resigned as a director and president of the Company on July 4, 2024. - (4) This amount represents fees paid to the individual in his capacity as a director including committee fees. - (5) Mr. Lee was appointed as CFO of the Company on January 1, 2024. - (6) Mr. Dorado Smith was first appointed as a director of the Company on April 21, 2017.
+On May 12, 2021, Mr. Smith was appointed Chief Operating Officer of the Company before transitioning to Chief Strategy Officer on April 25, 2023.
+Mr. Smith resigned as a director and Chief Strategy Officer of the Company on September 1, 2025 - (7) Mr. Silas was appointed as a director of the Company on October 18, 2019 and subsequently appointed as Vice-President, Corporate Development and Corporate Secretary on May 12, 2021. - (8) Mr. Oliver was appointed as a director of the Company on October 2, 2019. - (9) Mr. Gehlen was appointed as a director of the Company on March 31, 2020. - (10) Ms. Werstiuk was appointed as a director of the Company on April 25, 2024. - (11) This amount represents fees paid to the individual in his or her capacity as a director including committee fees.